UmberThor/Ball-Balancing-Robot/README.md

 ## 1.2 Architecture

 The actuation mechanism consists of three identical arms, located 120° apart.
-Each arm $i$ is a two-link RRS chain that connects the base to the plate, so the robot as a whole is a **3-RRS** parallel manipulator: revolute at the shoulder, revolute (pin) at the elbow, spherical at the wrist.
+Each arm $i$ is a two-link RRS chain that connects the base to the plate, so the robot as a whole is a **3-RRS** parallel manipulator: revolute at the shoulder, revolute (pin joint) at the elbow, spherical (ball joint) at the wrist.
 The shoulder joint is **active**, driven by the motor; the elbow and wrist joints are **passive**.

 <p align="center">
   <img src="docs/Figure_1.png" width="640">